szilarddoro/szilarddoro-blog/README.md

 ## Deploy the blog

-There are several platforms that are an awesome choice for hosting your blog such as [Vercel](https://vercel.com) or [Netlify](https://netlify.com).
+There are several platforms that are awesome for hosting your blog such as [Vercel](https://vercel.com) or [Netlify](https://netlify.com).

 My own blog runs on [Vercel](https://vercel.com).